 40th Anniversary: Ruby

 You're well on your way to half a century together.
 For the 40th anniversary, it's all ruby everything.
 From the traditional and modern gifts to the gemstone and color, ruby is the name of the game to celebrate the big 40th.
 Symbolically rubies run the gamut from beauty, protection, wisdom, and power.
 Nasturtium represents the traditional flower, which is the only non-ruby custom for this wedding anniversary—though it does come in several scarlet hues.
-A ruby's incendiary looks are often associated with passion and the eternal flame of love, and we couldn't think of anything more appropriate for celebrating two decades of marriage.
+A ruby's incendiary looks are often associated with passion and the eternal flame of love, and we couldn't think of anything more appropriate for celebrating four decades of marriage.
 So the redder, the better for these gifts.

 45th Anniversary: Sapphire